 Hi, this is Wayne from Sears PartsDirect.
 Today, we're going to talk about troubleshooting an electric oven that won't heat.

 The first thing we need to do is confirm that we have 240 volts of power going to the oven.

 You may think that your oven is getting enough power if the controls light up.
 An electric oven needs 240 volts to heat, but only 120 volts to operate the controls.
 Even if the controls work, you could still have a power source problem.

 Let's see if we’re getting any heat on the surface burner.
 That will tell us whether we're getting 240 volts or not.

 If the surface burner doesn't heat, check your house circuit breakers for the range.
 One of the two circuit breakers could have tripped, which could be the reason your range is only getting 120 volts.

 Reset both circuit breakers and check for heat now.
 If you’re still not getting any heat, you could have a problem with your power socket.

 Now, if the surface burner heats, you definitely have 240 volts of power to the range.

-Check the Bake Element
+Check the bake element

-Our next step is to unplug the range and the check continuity through the bake element.
+Our next step is to unplug the range and check continuity through the bake element.
 Always disconnect power before checking continuity.